ImperialCardioGenetics/homologous-missense-constraint/README.md

 # homologous-residue-constraint
-This repository provides the code to create homologous missense constraint.
 The manuscript introducing HMC is avalable here [URL].

+The folder [create_HMC](create_HMC/readme.md) provides the scripts to create homologous missense constraint.
+The scripts to recreate the main figures in the manuscript are also available in the [figures] folder (figures/readme.md)